 To quote Vera Jourova, Commissioner for Justice, Consumers, and Gender Equality, “In today’s world, the way we handle data will determine to a large extent our economic future and personal safety.
 We need modern rules to respond to new risks, so we call on EU governments, authorities and businesses to use the remaining time efficiently and fulfil their roles in the preparations for the big day.”

 There have always been laws protecting the privacy of citizens within the EU, but this proposed new regulation will see privacy as a fundamental right.
-This means that businesses who fail to comply will face severe penalties.
+This means that businesses that fail to comply will face severe penalties.

 Every EU-based company, from startups to larger corporate enterprises, that has businesses dealing with EU data will have to prepare for the GDPR.
 This means revising, updating, and amending their policies, privacy notices, and business protocols to satisfy the requirements addressed in the GDPR.
-The implementation of the GDPR could also mean that businesses may have recruit a data protection officer (DPO) so that they have someone formally placed to oversee protection strategies and to ensure compliance with the new requirements.
+The implementation of the GDPR could also mean that businesses may have recruited a data protection officer (DPO) so that they have someone formally placed to oversee protection strategies and ensure compliance with the new requirements.

 What this also means is that there will be considerable consequences for non-complying companies, as previously mentioned.
 Those who fail to adhere to the GDPR’s new requirements face fines of up to €20,000,000 or 4% of the business’s annual global turnover.

-What are the key changes of the GDPR?
+What Are the Key Changes of the GDPR?

 The GDPR is an updated and revised directive.
 It has been updated to include standards that are relevant to the nature of personal data processing today.
-Here’s an overview on the GDPR key changes, including data subject rights:
+Here’s an overview of the GDPR key changes, including data subject rights:

 GDPR fines are faced when businesses and organizations breach regulation, which includes infringements such as not having sufficient customer consent for processing data.
-Fines will be arranged in a tiered structure, and will apply to both controllers and processors.
+Fines will be arranged in a tiered structure and will apply to both controllers and processors.
 The maximum fine that can be imposed will be the greater of €20,000,000 or up to 4% of annual global turnover.

 Circumstances surrounding consent have been strengthened to ensure consumers are not unknowingly allowing businesses to process their data.
 Companies will now have to provide a request for consent in legible and accessible language.
 This means no more lengthy, unintelligible terms and conditions that the average consumer will have difficulty understanding.
 Consent must be apparent, and it also must be easy to give and withdraw it.

-GDPR Data subject rights:
+GDPR Data Subject Rights: